 Park closer to your destination with the Blue Badge Scheme, est April 2000.
 It has been designed for you or your passenger who has severe mobility problems.

-Direct Mobility has put together this handy guide to give you more info on the Blue Badge scheme, who’s eligible and how to apply.
+Direct Mobility has put together this handy guide to provide more information on the Blue Badge scheme, including who is eligible and how to apply.

 What is a Blue Badge?

-The Blue Badge Scheme helps to provide easy access parking for people who suffer from restricted mobility.
-There are designated parking spaces that are placed closest to the point of interest, like a supermarket car park.
+The Blue Badge Scheme helps to provide easy access parking for people with restricted mobility.
+Designated parking spaces are placed closest to the point of interest, like a supermarket car park.

-This scheme is available across the UK; however, the terms and conditions may vary depending on the location of residence (England, Wales & Scotland).
+This scheme is available across the UK; however, the terms and conditions may vary depending on your residence location (England, Wales, and Scotland).

 A Blue Badge costs up to £10 in England and £20 in Scotland.
 It’s free in Wales.